RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-set-up-folder-nesting/how-to-set-up-folder-nesting.md

+---
+title: How to Set Up Folder Nesting
+slug: /folder-nesting
+---

 # How to set up Folder Nesting

 Folder Nesting controls how item folders for one table are organised under the folders of another table in document storage.